 \section{Introduction}

-The major open question in Galois theory is to describe absolute Galois groups of fields among profinite groups.
-The description of maximal pro-$p$-quotients for general fields for given prime number $p$ is already a challenging problem.
+The major open question in Galois theory is to describe the absolute Galois groups of fields among profinite groups.
+A description of the maximal pro-$p$ quotients of absolute Galois groups of general fields for a given prime number $p$ is already a challenging problem.
 For a field $F$, we denote by $F_{sep}$ the separable closure of $F$ in some algebraic closure of $F$.
 We set $G_F=\Gal(F_{sep}/F)$, the absolute Galois group of $F$, and $G_F(p)$ its maximal pro-$p$ quotient.
-In the mid-1960's, rather fascinating progress was made in the determination of $G_F(p)$ for local fields.
-Already in \cite{Sha47}, I. R. Shafarevich showed essentially that $G_F(p)$ is a free pro-$p$ group if $F$ is a local field which does not contain a primitive $p$-th root of unity.
-(Shafarevich did not formulate this result in the language of profinite groups as this language was introduced later on.)
-In 1954 Y. Kawada showed that if $F$ is a local field containing a primive $p$-th root of unity then $G_F(p)$ admits a presentation
+In the mid-1960s, some rather fascinating advances were made in the determination of $G_F(p)$ for local fields.
+Already in \cite{Sha47}, I. R. Shafarevich essentially showed that $G_F(p)$ is a free pro-$p$ group if $F$ is a local field which does not contain a primitive $p$-th root of unity.
+(Shafarevich did not formulate this result in the language of profinite groups, as this language was introduced later.)
+In 1954 Y. Kawada \cite{Ka} showed that if $F$ is a local field containing a primitive $p$-th root of unity, then $G_F(p)$ admits a presentation

 where $S$ is a free pro-$p$ group and $R$ is a normal subgroup of $S$ generated by a single relation $r$.
-The challenging and extremely interesting problem of determining a possible $r$ explicitly was completely solved in a series of papers \cite{De1},\cite{De2}, \cite{Se1} and \cite{Lab}.
+The challenging and extremely interesting problem of determining a possible $r$ explicitly was completely solved in a series of papers \cite{De1}, \cite{De2}, \cite{Se1} and \cite{Lab}.
 In fact Labute's paper \cite{Lab} completely classifies all Demushkin groups which include all $G_F(p)$, where $F$ is a local field containing a primitive $p$-th root of unity.
-One example of such relation $r$ is
+One example of such a relation $r$ is

 where $n$ is an even natural number and $s\in \N$.